-I am a DPhil student/ post-doc at the Blavatnik School of Government and a post-doc at Harvard (with Fiery Cushman) and LSE (with Paul Dolan), and a Research Associate in Economics at the Blavatnik School of Government (working with Paul Collier).
+I am a DPhil student at the Blavatnik School of Government.
+I am a Fellow at Harvard (working with Fiery Cushman), a Research Officer at LSE (working with Paul Dolan), and a Research Associate in Economics at the Blavatnik School of Government (working with Paul Collier).
 I am interested in the social and psychological foundations of human agency.
-I am affiliated with the Centre for Experimental Social Science at Nuffield, Centre for the Study of African Economies.
+I am affiliated with the Centre for Experimental Social Science at Nuffield and the Centre for the Study of African Economies.

 Before starting my DPhil, I was a member of the research team for the World Development Report 2015: Mind, Society, and Behavior.
 In 2015, I lectured in behavioral approaches to development economics at the Georgetown School of Foreign Service.
 Prior to joining the World Bank, I worked as a research assistant to Robert Putnam, with the Gross National Happiness Commission of the Royal Government of Bhutan, and with Michael D. Higgins, President of Ireland.
 I have a BA in Economics and Political Science from Trinity College Dublin and a Master in Public Policy from the Kennedy School of Government at Harvard University.

 - How narrative frames affect behavior (with Thokozani Chikuni and Sonja Vogt)

-- Psychological capabilities: Helping students stay resilient in the face of setbacks (with Ashley Pople and Sonja Vogt)
+- Psychological capabilities: Helping students stay resilient in the face of setbacks (with Thokozani Chikuni, Salman Asim, and Sonja Vogt)

 - Self-Integrity, locus of control, and economic performance (with Carolina Meijia-Mantilla)